Frequently Asked Questions

 Q: How much should I charge for orthotics?

-Q: Are your orthotics really hard?
+Q: Are orthotics hard and uncomfortable?

 ------------------------------------------------------------------------------------------

-Q: How long will my orthotics last?
+Q: How long do orthotics last?

 Q: How do I know that my orthotics are 100% custom made as opposed to a “Best Fit” orthotic?